-AAA Club Uses WSO2 ESB to Integrate Web-based Travel System with Backend Software to Deliver a Consistent Experience for Members and Travel Agents
+AAA Club Uses WSO2 Technology to Integrate Web-based Travel System with Backend Software to Deliver a Consistent Experience for Members and Travel Agents

 A More Integrated Approach to Booking Travel

 The vision for TST began in 2007 when OAC sought to expand its current offerings and become

 a primary source for members to book all their travel needs.
 The club also wanted to

 increase engagement and foster loyalty among members by providing them with a consistent

 experience whether they used the website or worked with one of OAC’s travel agents.

 This meant the new travel portal would need to integrate with other backend systems, ensuring

 that travel agents and members had access to the same information at nearly the